Graph-structured tensor optimization for nonlinear density control and mean field games: Introduction

 \section{Introduction}

-A strong trend in many research fields is the study of large-scale systems where each subsystem is itself a system.
+A strong trend in many research fields is the study of large-scale systems consisting of components that are subsystems with specific characteristics.
 Examples of such technological systems that are currently emerging include smart electric grids \cite{farhangi2010path}, and road networks with self-driving cars \cite{meyer2014road}.
 There are also many such problems in biology, ecology, and social sciences, including, e.g., cell, animal, or human populations \cite{watts1998collective}.
-A major challenge is to understand and control the macroscopic behavior of such complex large-scale systems.

-Since the number of agents is often too large to model each agent individually, the overall system is typically viewed as a flow or density control problem.
+A major challenge is to understand and control the macroscopic behavior of such complex large-scale systems, but since the number of agents in such systems is often too large to model each agent individually, the overall system is typically viewed as a flow or density control problem.
 In this setting, the aggregate state information of the agents is often described by a distribution or density function, and classical problems of this form include, e.g., network flow problems.
-More recently there has been a large interest in control and estimation of densities, and one key result is that certain density control problems of first-order integrators can be seen as optimal transport problems \cite{benamou2000computational}.
+More recently, there has been a large interest in control and estimation of densities, including swarm control \cite{krishnan2018distributed, sinigaglia2021optimal}, modeling and control of epidemics \cite{lee2021controlling}, and covariance control in stochastic systems \cite{chen2016optimal}.
+One key result is that certain density control problems of first-order integrators can be seen as optimal transport problems \cite{benamou2000computational}.
 This correspondence can be extended to general dynamics, and thus the optimal transport problem can be interpreted as a density control problem of agents (subsystems) with general dynamics \cite{hindawi2011mass, chen2017optimal, caluya2021wasserstein}.

-Even though optimal transport problems are linear programs, the number of variables are often very large and thus the problems can be computationally challenging.
-A computational breakthrough is the use of Sinkhorn's method for computing an approximate solution.
-This builds on the insight that the entropy regularized problem can be efficiently solved using dual coordinate ascent \cite{cuturi2013sinkhorn, peyre2019computational}.
-Interestingly, the entropy regularization term can also be interpreted in this setting as introducing stochasticity in the dynamics of the subsystems, and can in fact be shown to be equivalent to the Schr\"odinger bridge problem \cite{leonard2012schrodinger, leonard2013schrodinger, chen2020stochastic}.

-Many density flow problems can be viewed as a two-marginal problem.
-However, many problems involve using a time grid in order to model, e.g., congestion, instantaneous costs, or observations \cite{haasler2020optimal}.
-For such problems it is natural to use versions of the multi-marginal optimal transport problem, where marginals represent the distributions at different time points $j=1,\ldots, \ccT$.
-The multi-marginal optimal transport problem is an optimization problem where a nonnegative tensor is sought to minimize a linear cost subject to constraints on the marginals, where the marginals correspond to projections of the tensor on specific modes.